Formatted text

 mixed_numbers_as_numerals

-Whether to express numbers that are a combination or an integer and a fraction (three and a half) as numerals (3 1/2).
+How to express numbers that are a combination of an integer and a fraction:

 True False